- Google’s new Page Experience update is rolling out now and will be complete by the end of August.

 For years now, Google has prioritized web pages that provide users with the most informative and compelling content.
 As Google has improved its ability to discern top-quality content, brands have discovered that trying to “beat the system” by loading their content with keywords instead of informative, audience-focused content is more likely to send them plummeting to the bottom of search results.

 In the past few years, language-based AI models, such as Google’s BERT, have enabled Google and other search engines to refine their content ranking factors even further.
 Page Experience, on the other hand, emphasizes factors that impact a users’ physical experience as they interact with your web pages, such as Google’s Core Web Vitals.
+If you’re focused on enterprise SEO, this can be a challenge at scale, but essential nonetheless.

 What Are the Components of Core Web Vitals?